-In August, 2015, the GASB issued GASB No. 77, Tax Abatement Disclosures.
+In August 2015, the GASB issued GASB No. 77, Tax Abatement Disclosures.
 This Statement requires state and local governments, for the first time, to disclose information about tax abatement agreements.
 It requires governments to disclose information about their own tax abatements separately from information about tax abatements that are entered into by other governments and reduce the reporting government's tax revenues.
 The requirements of this Statement are effective for financial statements for periods beginning after December 15, 2015.
-Program management has not determined the effect, if any, this Statement will have on its financial statements.
+The adoption of this standard did not have a significant impact on the Program's financial statements.

-In December, 2015, the GASB issued GASB No. 78, Pensions Provided through Certain Multiple-Employer Defined Benefit Pension Plans.
-This Statement amends the scope and applicability of GASB 68 to exclude pensions provided to employees of state or local governmental employers through a cost-sharing multiple-employer defined benefit pension plan that: (1) is not a state or local governmental pension plan; (2) is used to provide defined benefit pensions both to employees of state or local governmental employers and to employees of employers that are not state or local governmental employers; and (3) has no predominant state or local governmental employer (either individually or collectively with other state or local governmental employers that provide pensions through the pension plan).
+In December 2015, the GASB issued GASB No. 78, Pensions Provided through Certain Multiple-Employer Defined Benefit Pension Plans.
+This Statement amends the scope and applicability of GASB 68 to exclude pensions provided to employees of state or local governmental employers through a cost-sharing multiple-employer defined benefit pension plan that: (1) is not a state or local governmental pension plan; (2) is used to provide defined benefit pensions both to employees of state or local governmental employers; and (3) has no predominant state or local governmental employers; that are not state or local governmental employers; and (3) has no predominant state or local governmental employer (either individually or collectively with other state or local governmental employers that provide pensions through the pension plan).
 This Statement establishes requirements for recognition and measurement of pension expense, expenditures, and liabilities; note disclosures; and required supplementary information for pensions that have the characteristics described above.
 This Statement is effective for financial statement periods beginning after December 15, 2015.
-Program management has not determined the effect, if any, this Statement will have on its financial statements.
+The adoption of this standard did not have a significant impact on the Programs financial statements.